 In addition, Mr. Jacobs is an alternate governor for the Boston Bruins, the team owned by his family, which is one of the oldest and most respected NHL franchises and was named Professional Sports Team of the Year in 2012 by SportsBusiness Journal.
 His leadership in sports, both domestically and internationally, was recognized when he was presented a SportsBusiness Journal Forty Under 40 Award.
 His family was also recently honored with the St. Jude Inspiration in Sports Award at the Global Sports Summit.

 Mr. Jacobs is a member of the Committee for Economic Development, a leading independent public policy organization, and has participated in numerous other business forums and organizations over the years.

 Mr. Jacobs is an active philanthropist and has been involved in leadership roles in both national and regional boards and organizations.
 Each year, his company gives more than $10 million to charitable organizations ranging from cancer causes to hunger and anti-poverty campaigns, most recently giving $1 million to Say Yes, a program designed to help high school students attend college.
 Due to his family’s efforts, Delaware North and the Jacobs family have received two Philanthropist of the Year awards for their commitments to their communities.
 Mr. Jacobs serves on Camp Dudley’s Board of Overseers.
 Camp Dudley is the oldest continuously operating boys’ camp in the United States.

-Jacobs received his bachelor’s degree from Harvard University in 1986 and his master’s degree in business administration from Harvard University School of Business in 1991.
-He lives in East Aurora, N.Y., and Wellington, Fla., with his wife, daughter and son.
+Mr. Jacobs received his bachelor’s degree from Harvard University in 1986 and his master’s degree in business administration from Harvard University School of Business in 1991.
+Mr. Jacobs resides in East Aurora, N.Y., with his wife, Joan.